AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="xapi_activity_profile"></a>
-#12.0 XAPI Activity Profile Data Model
+#12.0 xAPI Activity Profile Data Model

 The AU may use the Activity Profile API per the xAPI specification (section 7.5 Activity Profile API).